simonhw/gardening-services/README.md

 #### Setting up reCAPTCHA
 1. Navigate to the [reCAPTCHA](https://www.google.com/recaptcha/about/) website and click **Get Started with Enterprise** at the top of the page.
 2. Enter a name for your project, click **Get Started**, and wait for the site to set up your account.
-3. Click **Cloud Console** and enter a display name for your site and select "website" as your platform type.
+3. Click **Cloud Console**, enter a display name for your site, and select "website" as your platform type.
 4. Enter your website domain and click done.
 5. Click the blue dropdown arrow and enable the **Use checkbox challenge** key.
 6. Click **Create Key**.